kalekdev/uni/semester-1/lineare-algebra/notes.typ

   ), sigma_1 >= sigma_2 >= ... >= sigma_p >= 0\
   bold(A = U Sigma V^H)
 $
-There are multiple possible decompositions for a given matrix.
-SVD unlocks rich applications across several areas.
+There are multiple (but finite) possible decompositions for a given matrix.
+This depends on order of singular values on the diagonal and their underlying geometric multiplicy.

 This can be rearranged to:
 $